EXPLAINER: What hazards are posed by Hawaii's Mauna Loa? - NewsBreak

 Ken Hon, scientist-in-charge at the Hawaiian Volcano Observatory, said he doesn't expect additional vents to form on the volcano's southwest rift zone during this eruption.
 That means communities to the west would be spared lava flows this time.

-Mauna Loa also erupted from the northeast in 1984.
+Mauna Loa's also erupted from the northeast in 1984.
 That time, lava headed toward Hilo but stopped a few miles short of the city.

 Historically, each Mauna Loa eruption has lasted a few weeks.
 Hon expects the current eruption to follow this pattern.